Azure-Samples/active-directory-b2c-graph-trustframework-policy/CICDINSTRUCTIONS.md

         - Choose policy names and file path accordingly.
 1. Save the pipeline.
 1. Create release and run the pipeline.
 You can check results if the deployment was successful.
+1. This sample uploads only one policy.
+Feel free to modify the PowerShell script to upload more policies.
+Or you can add the same task with different parameters multiple times.